 - The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia or other injuries to the female genital organs." - FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
 It is also known as 'female genital cutting', 'circumcision' or 'initiation.' - Any teacher who discovers that an act of FGM appears to have been carried out on a pupil under 18 will immediately (in consultation with the designated safeguarding lead) report this to the police, personally.
 This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - The duty above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff will not examine pupils. - Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 will speak to the designated safeguarding lead and follow our local safeguarding procedures. - Any member of staff who suspects a pupil is at risk of FGM will speak to the DSL and follow our local safeguarding children's partnership procedures.
+Staff will not examine pupils. - Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 will speak to the designated safeguarding lead and follow our local safeguarding procedures. - Any member of staff who suspects a pupil is at risk of FGM or discovers that a pupil aged 18 or over appears to have been a victim of FGM will speak to the DSL and follow our local safeguarding children's partnership procedures.